MicrosoftDocs/sql-docs/docs/advanced-analytics/r/sqldev-import-data-to-sql-server-using-powershell.md

     -   The name or address of a [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] instance where [!INCLUDE[rsql_productname](../../includes/rsql-productname-md.md)] has been installed

     -   The user name and password for an account on the instance.
-The account you use must have the ability to create databases, create tables and stored procedures, and upload data to tables.
+The account must have permissions to create databases, create tables and stored procedures, and upload data to tables.
+If you do not provide the user name and password, your Windows identity is used to sign in to SQL Server.

     -   The path and file name of the sample data file that you just downloaded.
 For example: